vectordotdev/vector/docs/specs/instrumentation.md

 * MUST emit at the [error level](#error-level) if the error requires user attention, otherwise the error MUST emit at the [warning level](#warning-level)
-  * Retryable errors, such a retryable HTTP requests, MUST emit at the warning level since these errors could recover.
-Secondary signals, such as back pressure will alert the user.
+  * Retryable errors, such a HTTP request errors, MUST emit at the warning level if the request will be retried, otherwise it MUST emit at the error level.

 #### Warning level